774th Expeditionary Airlift Squadron: Expeditionary Operations

 The squadron was redesignated 774th Expeditionary Airlift Squadron, converted to provisional status in 2001, and assigned to Air Combat Command to activate or inactivate as needed.
 It has been activated twice to provide theater airlift for United States Central Command.
-The squadron was active in Kuwait from 2002 to 2003.
-It was activated again in Kyrgyzstan in 2004 and moved to its present station at Bagram Air Base, Afghanistan in January 2006.
-In Afghanistan, it performs combat airlift and airdrop missions throughout Afghanistan.
-Additionally, it transports fuel to advanced bases using the wet wing tanks of the squadron's C-130J aircraft to transport the fuel.
+The squadron was active in Kuwait from 2002 to 2003, activated again in Manas Air Base, Kyrgyzstan in 2004 and moved to Bagram Air Base, Afghanistan in January 2006.
+While based at Bagram AB, the 774th was composed of rotational C-130 Hercules crews and aircraft from active-duty, Reserve, and Air National Guard units supporting the War in Afghanistan (2001–2021) by performing combat tactical airlift resupply and airdrop missions throughout the region.
+The 774th EAS was inactivated on an unknown date prior to 2020–2021 U.S. troop withdrawal from Afghanistan.